Financial freedom is a goal of mine. I want to be able to do what I want, when I want.

-Well, what should you do after taking those two steps?
+After taking those two steps, what’s next?
 Once you know your goals, and start tracking your finances, there is a lot to ask and know.

 I’m glad you asked, because right now, I’m going to share with you a seven step plan to get to financial independence – the ultimate personal finance goal.

 You may have heard of the seven steps to financial freedom before.
 Maybe you haven’t.
 There are two versions of the seven steps to financial freedom I’ve come across over the past few years.

 One is by Dave Ramsey and the other is by Tony Robbins.

 Dave Ramsey’s 7 Baby Steps to Financial Freedom

 The first seven steps to financial freedom is from the one and only, Dave Ramsey.
 Dave Ramsey, for those of you who don’t know, is a personal finance and money management expert with a radio show and many courses and workshops that help people get their finances in order.

 Dave Ramsey’s 7 baby steps to financial freedom are:

 - Baby Step 1 – Build a $1,000 emergency fund